Healthpeak Properties Inc. (PEAK) average volume reaches $3.81M: Are the Stars Lining Up for Investors? - News Daemon

 Healthpeak Properties Inc. (PEAK) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the REIT – Healthcare Facilities industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the REIT – Healthcare Facilities Industry.
 Healthpeak Properties Inc.’s current insider ownership accounts for 0.27%, in contrast to 97.50% institutional ownership.
-According to the most recent insider trade that took place on Mar 02, this organization’s President and CEO bought 16,300 shares at the rate of 23.63, making the entire transaction reach 385,169 in total value, affecting insider ownership by 206,525.
-Preceding that transaction, on Feb 22, Company’s Director sold 1,200 for 25.45, making the whole transaction’s value amount to 30,539.
-This particular insider is now the holder of 22,627 in total.
+According to the most recent insider trade that took place on Mar 07, this organization’s COO bought 1,517 shares at the rate of 23.21, making the entire transaction reach 35,204 in total value, affecting insider ownership by 344,000.
+Preceding that transaction, on Mar 02, Company’s President and CEO bought 16,300 for 23.63, making the whole transaction’s value amount to 385,169.
+This particular insider is now the holder of 206,525 in total.

 Healthpeak Properties Inc. (PEAK) Earnings and Revenue Records

-As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported $0.01 earnings per share (EPS) for the period falling under the consensus outlook (set at $0.1) by -$0.09.
+In the latest quarterly report released, which was put into the public domain on 12/30/2022, the organization reported $0.01 earnings per share (EPS) for the three months, lower than the consensus estimate (set at $0.1) by -$0.09.
 This company achieved a net margin of +24.08 while generating a return on equity of 7.54.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.11 per share during the current fiscal year.

 Healthpeak Properties Inc. (NYSE: PEAK) Trading Performance Indicators